 3. Consider a side gig

-If your current income and expenses make it difficult to meaningfully contribute to wealth-building activities, you could consider taking advantage of the gig economy and starting a side gig that can bring in income that will help you grow your wealth.
+If your current income and expenses make it difficult to meaningfully contribute to wealth-building activities, you could consider taking advantage of the gig economy and starting a side gig that can bring in income that will help you increase your financial success.

 A side gig can be more flexible than a traditional second job because you’re able to choose your hours and build your income around your current lifestyle.
 You can work as much or as little as you need to, allowing you to control how much additional income is being created to fund your wealth-building efforts.